Tag Archives: Zac Efron

 ‘This is all quite silly, but fun.’

-Why is puppy Scooby’s nose was so oversized?’
+Why is puppy Scooby’s nose so oversized?’

 If you liked the Scooby-Doo TV shows, then you’ll probably enjoy Scoob!
-So give it a chance should the mood for a silly nostalgic escape surface.
+So give it a chance, should the mood for a silly, nostalgic escape surface.

-Happy Film Loving
+Happy Film Loving,

 G